Q. Which notice of appeal form do I use?

 A. A brief is a written document that presents arguments either opposing or supporting the decision in the trial court.
 It is different from the notice of appeal that is filed to start the appeal process because it is a more detailed explanation of the issues in the case.
 The appealing party must file the first brief.
 If you are the appealing party (the appellant), your brief should explain to the court why you believe that the trial court's decision is wrong.
 After the appealing party has filed a brief, the other parties are given an opportunity to respond by filing a brief or memorandum.
 If you are on the other side (the appellee), your brief should explain why you believe that the trial court's decision was correct.

 If you are the appealing party, you MUST file a brief or your appeal will be dismissed.
+The notice of appeal, or other appeal document that the appealing party filed, is NOT a brief.
 If you are not the appealing party, you do not need to file a brief, but if you choose not to, you will not be allowed to argue orally, if the court schedules oral argument in the case.

-Two requirements for briefs are particularly important .
+Three requirements for briefs are particularly important .
 First, at the end of your brief you must state in writing that you have hand-delivered or sent by first class mail a copy of your brief to all parties to the case.
 This is called a certification.
 Second, you must sign your brief.
 See Rule 16(10).
+For the appealing party there is a third requirement.
+If the appealed decision is in writing, a copy of that decision must be included with the brief (not in a separate appendix).
+The appealing party must, immediately before the signature line on the brief, certify either that the appealed decision is in writing and is appended to the brief, or that the appealed decision was not in writing and therefore is not appended to the brief.
+See Rule 16(3)(i).

 A. The court does not hear oral argument in every case.
 In most cases, after all briefs have been filed, the court reviews them to decide whether oral argument will be helpful in deciding the case.
 Often, after reviewing the briefs and the record on appeal (the transcript, if one was ordered, and any documents that have been transferred from the trial court), the court decides that oral argument is not necessary to make a decision in the case.
 When this happens, the court issues a brief order explaining its reasons for either affirming or reversing the trial court.
 In fact, most cases are decided without oral argument.